Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 **Name**: Guang Hou

 ## Classes and Data Structures
 ### Class 1: Main
 This is the entry point to our program.
 It takes in arguments from the command line and based on the command (the first element of the args array) calls the corresponding command in Repository class which will actually execute the logic of the command.
 It also validates the arguments based on the command to ensure that enough arguments were passed in.
 #### Fields
 This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the Repository class.

 ### Class 2: Repository
 This class will handle all input commands by reading/writing from/to the correct files, setting up persistence, and additional error checking.
 #### Fields
 1. `public static final File CWD` The Current Working Directory.
 It provides a way to access other files after adding the relevant relative path.
 2. `public static final File GITLET_DIR` The hidden `.gitlet` directory.
 This is where all the persistence files will be stored.
+3. `public static final File COMMITS_DIR` The `commits` directory to store Commit objects.
+4. `public static final File BLOBS_DIR` The `blobs` director to store file blobs.
+5. `public static final File STAGING_DIR` The stagingArea directory.
-3. `public static final File HEAD` The `head` file object which stores the current active commit and active branch.
+6. `public static File HEAD` The `head` file object which stores name of the active branch.
 It stores the information in strings.
+7. `public static File BRANCHES` File storing the branches of branchName : commitID in Map<String, String>
+8. `public static File addFiles` A serialized file storing hashmap<String, String> stores fileName : hash for files staged to add
+9. `public static File rmFiles` A serialized file storing hashmap<String, String> stores fileName : hash for files staged to remove
+10. `public static HashMap<String, String> branches` Static variable for reading the file BRANCHES
-4. `public static Commit headCommit` Static variable of the Head commit object
+11. `public static String head` Static variable for reading the file HEAD
+12. `public static Commit headCommit`
+13. `public static HashMap<String, String> addFilesMap`
+14. `public static HashMap<String, String> rmFilesMap`

 ### Class 3: Commit
 This class represents a `Commit` that will be stored in a file.
 Because each Commit will have a unique name (SHA hash code), we may simply use that as the name of the file that the object is serialized to.
 #### Fields
 1. `public String message` The commit message.
-2. `public String timeStamp` The timeStamp.
+2. `public Date timeStamp` The timestamp.
-3. `public String parentCommitID` The previous parent commitID.
+3. `public String[] parentCommitID` The previous parent commitID in a String array.
-4. `public String branch` The branch.
-5. `public Map<String, String> blobs` A hashmap storing the file names and their hash codes.
+4. `public Map<String, String> blobs` A hashmap storing the file names and their hash codes.

 ## Algorithms

+### Repository Class
 The main logics reside in the **Repository class**.

 1. `public static void init()`
    1. Used for `java gitlet.Main init` command.